-Google Authenticator: g
+- Google Authenticator: g

-• inWebo Authenticator: o
+- inWebo Authenticator: o

-• Symantec token: s
+- Symantec token: s

-· YubiKey: y
+- YubiKey: y

-RSA token: r
+- RSA token: r

+- If you need to authenticate using the Okta Verify push notification, approve the connection in your mobile app.

 - 2. If SPS prompts you for further information, enter the requested information.
-If you need to authenticate with an OTP, but you have not supplied the OTP in your username, you will be prompted to enter the OTP. - 3.
-Authenticate on the server. - 4.
-If authentication is successful, you can access the server.
+If you need to authenticate with an OTP, but you have not supplied the OTP in your username, you will be prompted to enter the OTP.

+- 3. Authenticate on the server.

+- 4. If authentication is successful, you can access the server.